 What do you think is the greatest misconception that Americans have about your country?
 And what do you think surprises visitors the most?

 I think many visitors arrive in Turkey with misconceptions about religion.
-On our first day in the Blue Mosque, tour members begin to learn that we practice Islam differently than other Muslim countries.
-Then, later in the tour, we meet with an Imam and tour members have a chance to ask him all kinds of questions.
+On our first day in the Blue Mosque, tour members begin to learn that, in Turkey, we practice Islam differently than other Muslim countries.
+Then, later in the tour, we meet with an imam and tour members have a chance to ask him all kinds of questions.
 Also, many Americans don't know how diverse Turkish cuisine is.
-They are surprised to see how much yoghurt and beef we consume, as opposed to lamb.
+They are surprised to see how much yogurt and beef we consume, as opposed to lamb.
 They also don't expect Turks to be such big tea drinkers.
 And that our famous Turkish coffee is enjoyed only after a meal.